-In addition, if the 2008 Director Long-Term Incentive Plan is approved by the stockholders (see Proposal 2 of this Proxy Statement), the stock-based compensation for non-employee directors will be as follows beginning at the conclusion of the 2008 Annual Meeting: Each non-employee director when first elected to serve as a director shall automatically be granted a nonqualified stock option to purchase 25,000 shares of common stock, at an exercise price equal to the fair market value of the common stock on the date of grant, and a restricted stock award for 12,500 shares of common stock.
-In addition, following each annual meeting of stockholders each non-employee director who was continuing in office or re-elected shall receive a restricted stock award for 12,500 shares.
-Unless otherwise determined by the Board of Directors, the foregoing nonqualified stock options will vest in four (4) equal annual installments and the foregoing restricted stock awards will vest in three (3) equal annual installments.
-In the event of a change of control of the Company, all options under the 2008 Director Long-Term Incentive Plan become fully exercisable.
-If the 2008 Plan is approved by the stockholders at the Annual Meeting, there will be no future grants made under the 2001 Directors' Stock Option Plan.
+Prior to February 1, 2011, when first elected to serve as a non-employee director, such director automatically received a nonqualified stock option to purchase 25,000 shares of common stock, at an exercise price equal to the fair market value of the common stock on the date of grant, and a restricted stock award for 12,500 shares of common stock.
+In addition, following each annual meeting of stockholders between March 27, 2008 and February 1, 2011, each non-employee director who is continued in office received a restricted stock award for 12,500 shares.
+Beginning on February 1, 2011, newly appointed non-employee directors will receive an initial equity grant comprised of a combination of stock options and restricted stock having an aggregate Black-Scholes value targeted between the 50th and 75th percentile of the director equity compensation component of Skyworks Peer Group, with the stock option having an exercise price equal to the fair market value of the common stock on the date of grant.
+In addition, following each annual meeting of stockholders, each non-employee director who is continuing in office or re-elected after February 1, 2011, will receive a restricted stock award for 6,000 shares.
+Unless otherwise determined by the Board of Directors, any nonqualified stock options awarded under the 2008 Director's Plan will vest in four (4) equal annual installments and any restricted stock awards under the 2008 Director's Plan will vest in three (3) equal annual installments.
+In the event of a change of control of the Company, the outstanding options and restricted stock under the 2008 Director's Plan shall become fully exercisable and deemed fully vested, respectively.